guillermoaviles/robo-nouns/README.md

 <table>
 <tr>
 <td>
-  Robo Nouns introduces an on-chain pool of last 3 block unsold Nouns, giving users a second chance to acquire NFTs they may have missed during the 12-second block generation period.
+  RoboNouns introduces an on-chain pool of last 3 block unsold Nouns, giving users a second chance to acquire NFTs they may have missed during the 12-second block generation period.
 The pool maintains a record of the three most recent unsold Nouns.
 When a new NFT is generated, it overwrites the oldest NFT in the pool, ensuring that users always have access to a diverse selection of previously generated NFTs.
 </td>
 </tr>
 </table>